 The back roads were relaxing, plus the ride was more peaceful and efficient than I expected – worth every mile.
 Still finding it difficult to ‘just stop’ and snap a picture, but its coming – seems like there are a thousand in my head that I missed.
 But the trip remained one of a few simple objectives with no itinerary, no plans – the only one that loomed was the one of a return date prior to Thanksgiving.

-From Madeira Beach I returned to the interstate and the ‘hypertension’ that radiates from the frenzy of it all – the ride to Fort Myers was swift in comparison to the past few days.
+From Madeira Beach I returned to the interstate and the ‘hypertension’ that radiates from the frenzy of it all – the drive to Fort Myers was swift in comparison to the ride of the last few days.

 Once in Fort Myers I tried to slow it down a bit and ride a few of the small streets that at one time encapsulated my whole world.
 Most of the familiar places were now camouflaged under forty years of change.

 I remember a few years back in riding past the home that I was pretty much raised in and noticing a couple relaxing in the driveway.
-I stopped and we chatted with them for a short time, in the conversation I mentioned that I had been raised in the house – and the lady began telling me how her family and children (now grown) had also been raised in the house, the only home that they knew.
+I stopped and chatted with them for a short time, in the conversation I mentioned that I had been raised in the house – and the lady began telling me how her family and children (now grown) had also been raised in the house, the only home that they knew – my homeplace.

-I spent the night among the Palm trees, the following day I visited and stayed with My friend Dewey along the Caloosahatchee River, I liked it so much I slept on his porch 16 floors above the water, it was a good nights sleep while my feet and senses slowly returned to normal after the previous evenings cocktails.
-Sure he had an extra bedroom, but heck – anyone can sleep in a bedroom… I slept with the sounds of the river surrounding me.
+The following day I visited and stayed with another friend Dewey I slept on his porch 16 floors above the water – a good nights sleep while my feet and senses slowly returned to normal after the previous evenings cocktails.
+Sure he had an extra bedroom, but heck – anyone can sleep in a bedroom… I slept with the sounds of the Caloosahatchee river surrounding me.

-Next objective was to visit my Dad in Orlando, so I tried to run all the old back roads and see the changes, two-hundred miles later I walked in to find Dad napping in his easy chair, at 83 he can rest anytime he likes and he usually does.
+Next objective was to visit my Dad in Sanford, so I tried to run all the old back roads to see and feel the changes – two-hundred miles later I walked in to find Dad napping in his easy chair; at 83 he can rest anytime he likes….

-Six hundred miles later I made it to the lakehouse (4am) and fell solidly asleep in 20 minutes – that’s quick for me.
+Six hundred miles later I made home, the lakehouse (4am) and fell soundly asleep in 20 minutes – that’s quick for me.

-So I guess this ‘loop’ (the lap south and back) was practice, a first adjustment to traveling in a more relaxed manner – now I just need to work on the ending a little more.
+So I guess this ‘loop’ (the lap south and back) was practice, a first adjustment to traveling in a more relaxed (retired) manner – life is so very good.